StrawChannel95/Fear-of-the-Wanderer/README.md

 ## Where to Ask for Support

-Don't ask on the Wabbajack server, they cannot help you; they will tell you to head over and ask the modlist author (me).
+Don't ask on the Wabbajack server; they cannot help you.
+They will tell you to head over and ask the modlist author (me).

-Don't DM me or anyone else regarding the list, Ask in the support channels; more people see it, and it makes my life easier.
+Don't DM me or anyone else regarding the list.
+Ask in the support channels; more people see it, and it makes my life easier.

-Please ask in my Discord server, here is the [link](https://discord.gg/ez3dsBub8Q).
+Please ask in my Discord server; here is the [link](https://discord.gg/ez3dsBub8Q).

 ## How to Keep Extra Mods After Updating